The Australian Dental Association (ADA) and QIP have worked collaboratively to develop Private Dental Practice Accreditation.

 QIP is approved by the Commission as an accrediting agency under the AHSSQA Scheme.

-NSQHS Standards overview
+The NSQHS Standards (first edition) overview

 The NSQHS Standards were developed by the Commission to drive the implementation of safety and quality systems, and improvements to the quality of healthcare in Australia.
 The NSQHS Standards provide a mechanism to enable the systematic review of complex systems and a way of tracking changes in the safety and quality of patient care.